diku-dk/SysDev/Readme.md

 ![Button-object-change](images/Designer-push-change-text.png)

-Finally add a "Text Edit Field" (We will need in order to display the output - Yes it will be a boring application: It will display the inputs together with a computed age - it is only made for demonstration purposes and to give you an idea of what is possible and easy to create wth QT Designer).
+Finally, add a "Text Edit Field" (We will need in order to display the output - Yes it will be a boring application: It will display the inputs together with a computed age - it is only made for demonstration purposes and to give you an idea of what is possible and easy to create wth QT Designer).